 Average annual salary: $67,053

 Geriatric social workers, also called gerontology aides, coordinate the care of older patients in various settings.
-There is rising demand and need for social workers in elderly care and geriatricians.
+There is rising demand and need for healthcare social worker jobs in elderly care and geriatricians.
 Geriatric social workers are advocates for older adults in outpatient settings.
 Their work settings also include hospitals, long-term and residential health care facilities, hospice settings, and community health clinics.
 Their job is to ensure their patients receive the mental, emotional, social, and familial support they need.
 They help their clients manage emotional, psychological, and social challenges by providing counseling and therapy.
 They conduct intake assessments to determine patients’ mental, emotional and social needs.
 Then they collaborate with a team of physicians, nurses, psychologists, case managers, and other health care staff to develop patient treatment plans, which they regularly update.
 They also advise patient families on the best ways to best support aging loved ones.

 Average annual salary: $71,076

 Social policy analysts don’t work directly with patients but specialize in researching social issues.
 They take a broader approach and focus on social issues at the policy level.
 Their research aims to find solutions to issues like hunger, discrimination, crime, poverty, violence, disease, and unemployment.
 They use social work skills in policy analysis and development to advocate for broader policy reform and pave the way forward for change in every field of social work.
 It’s a great career of choice for social work graduates interested in social change and public policy.
 They work for government agencies, consulting firms, academic research programs, and think tanks.
 In most cases, a master’s degree is required to work in these positions.

 Average annual salary: $74,702

 Students interested in working with the broader populace and helping them lead a fuller life will thrive in this profession.
 Graduates can find some of the highest-paying jobs in social work once they have completed their education.